SnpM/LockstepFramework/README.md

 ------------------------
 The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
 It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
 LSF is integrated with Unity.

-Special thanks to Liv Games for supporting the development of Lockstep Framework.
+Special thanks to Liv Games (http://www.livgames.com) and 360 Studio (http://www.360studio.me) for supporting the development of Lockstep Framework.

 Under development by [John Pan](https://github.com/SnpM) and Lam Pham (https://github.com/LamPham).